Welcome to Child Nutrition!

 Free School Meals for All Mason Students

 Free meals must meet the criteria as set forth for a reimbursable meal under USDA guidelines.
-Lunch at no cost consists of 5 components:

 Note: Extra entrée items, milk, beverages, additional fruits/vegetables, and a la carte may still be purchased from your student’s meal account.